hiimlex/leux/docs/src/pages/Select/select.md

 #### Focus Style

-Use the `focusStyle` prop to apply the focused style on the field.
+Use the `focusStyle` prop to apply focus style.

 <div>
 <SelectFocusStylePreview>